GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 FedRAMP authorized services should be used, whenever possible, since their risk is defined.
 However, there are instances where CSOs have external systems or services that are not FedRAMP authorized.
 In OSCAL, these external systems and services must be identified using `component` assemblies with additional FedRAMP namespace and class properties as shown in the OSCAL representation below.

+For components that describe external systems and services that are not FedRAMP-authorized and not part of a leveraged authorization, the component must identify the kind of connection security in use to protect data in transit (for example, IPSec VPN).

 The nature-of-agreement property identifies acceptable agreement types.

 {{< figure src="/img/ssp-figure-17.png" title="FedRAMP SSP template external systems (not FedRAMP authorized)." alt="Screenshot of the external system information for non-FedRAMP authorized services in the FedRAMP SSP template." >}}